10 Reasons to Have an Indoor-Only Cat

 Don't let them out if they haven't been fixed.

-This only applies to cats that aren't fixed, so if your pet isn't spayed or neutered don't let them go outside.
-Female cats can become pregnant when they are just kittens: as early as when they are 4 months old!
-A few months later they give birth to a litter of kittens.
+This only applies to cats that aren't fixed, so if your pet isn't spayed or neutered, don't let them go outside.
+Female cats can become pregnant when they are just kitten, as early as when they are four months old!
+A few months later, they can give birth to a litter of kittens.
 Even while they are nursing their babies, a female can become pregnant again.
 Cats reproduce at a phenomenal rate.
 Due to the lack in regulations, cat overpopulation is a major concern.
-The Humane Society of the United States estimates that over 2 million healthy dogs and cats are euthanized every year because of pet overpopulation (Source).
+The Humane Society of the United States estimates that over two million healthy dogs and cats are euthanized every year because of pet overpopulation (Source).
 Spaying and neutering a cat is the best way to control pet overpopulation, and if your pet isn't fixed it's best to keep them inside.

 Tip: Use a Bell to Warn Birds and Locate Your Cat